Current Size: 100%

 The Ferguson Library has digital media in several different formats.

-Generally, e-audio books may be heard, e-video materials viewed, and e-books viewed on a computer screen or another device.
+Generally, e-audio books may be heard, e-video materials viewed, and e-books read on an ereader, tablet or other device.

 Introducing our New York Times Bestseller eBook Collection

 The library has 7-day copies of some of the hottest bestsellers available on a first-come, first-served basis as ebooks.

 We also have New York Times bestsellers loaded onto Kindles and Nooks that are available for borrowing.
 You can check out these pre-loaded ereaders at the first floor fiction desk at the Main Library.
 Pre-loaded ereaders are available for a three week loan.

 Why you might not be able to find an e-book in our digital media catalog:

 • All titles are not available in digital format.

 • Not all publishers release digital titles at the same time as print.

 E-Videos - OverDrive